solo-io/solo-blog-knative-istio/strict-mtls.md

-# Setting up STRICT mtls for knative-serving
+# Configuring STRICT mtls for knative + istio
 For this tutorial we will be using a `httpbin` service in the form of a knative service.
 This will help us more clearly identify whether mtls is working as expected by looking for the envoy `X-Forwarded-Client-Cert` in the headers.

 ## create httpbin kn service with CLI